 Aculab Cloud supports conferencing together two or more calls.
 A call that joins a conference is called a conference party or conference participant.
 A number of options can be set for each party as they join the conference, including whether the party can talk to the conference or listen only.
 A party can be configured to be a conference leader, in which case the conference will start when the party joins and end when the party leaves.

-There are API features available to control how a participant interacts with the conference.
+API features are available to control how a participant interacts with the conference.

 There are two types of conferences, unreserved and reserved: